HiveProjectLtd/HVNTokenBasic/README.md

-# Hive-Project HVN Token
+# Hiveterminal Token (HVN)

-This is implementation of ERC20 HVN token.
+This is implementation of HVN, an ERC20 token.

 Implementation supports also following protections:
 - Freez and UnFreez transfers